beaches in west cornwall

 Truly this is paradise.
 Three miles of sand!
 Three sets of lifeguards along the stretch.
 Some areas are dog friendly.
 Good café at the Godrevy National Trust car park.

-The small patch of sand at the western end of Mousehole harbour is not an obvious beach destination, but it can be a great family spot when it's not too busy.
-The town and harbour wall shelters you form the wind, while the sea in the harbour is safe to swim in and warmer than beyond the wall.
+The small patch of sand at the western end of the idyllic Mousehole harbour is not an obvious beach destination, but it can be a great family spot when it's not too busy.
+The town and harbour wall shelters you from the wind, while the sea in the harbour is safe to swim in and warmer than beyond the wall.

 No dogs in summer.
 Pubs, toilets and car parking in Mousehole village.